CodesByScott/NixOS-Config/README.md

 It'll slowly grow and change with time.

-Since all computer hardware.nix are different i have it pointing to /etc/nixos/hardware.nix make sure to use the --impure flag when running nixos-rebuild switch flake /directoryofflakelocation/#hostname --impure
+Since all computers have diffrent hardware-configuration.nix I have it pointing to /etc/nixos/hardware.nix in the configuration.nix make sure to use the --impure flag when running the command nixos-rebuild switch flake /directoryofflakelocation/#hostname --impure

 Make sure to change username and host name in all .nix files to match your own.
 As all the files match my user and host name.